radiorabe/rabe-zabbix/CONTRIBUTING.md

-# rabe-zabbix
+# Contributing to RaBe Zabbix

 🚧 Refactor underway!
-Most of the instructions here are still for 3.0 templates! 🚧
+Most of the instructions here are for 3.0 templates! 🚧

+## Conventions

 ### Template conventions
 * Use active mode for zabbix agent items by default